Overview of Weight Loss

 - Too much caffeine can cause: anxiety, insomnia, digestive issues (loose stools/diarrhea which can lead to dehydration and gastric reflux), muscle breakdown, addiction, high blood pressure, rapid heart rate, rebound fatigue and frequent urination and urgency which can also lead to dehydration.

 - Too much soda can cause: weakened bones, rotten teeth, obesity, elevated blood sugar levels (hyperglycemia), slow digestion which blocks nutrient absorption, dehydration, and cancer risk – the caramel coloring may contain a possible carcinogen known as 4-methylimidazole.
-Diet sodas contain aspartame which can cause: seizures, multiple sclerosis, diabetes, emotional disorders, metabolic syndrome and lower your good cholesterol level (HDL), and increase cravings.
+Diet sodas contain aspartame which can cause: seizures, multiple sclerosis, diabetes, emotional disorders, metabolic syndrome and lower your good cholesterol level, high-density lipoproteins (HDL), and increase cravings.